dotnet/diagnostics/documentation/design-docs/ipc-protocol.md

 ## Dataflow

 Due to the potential for an *optional continuation* in the Diagnostics IPC Protocol, each successful connection between the runtime and a Diagnostic Port is only usable **once**.
-As a result, a .NET process will attempt to _reconnect_ to the Reverse Server immediately after every command that is sent across an active connection.
+As a result, a .NET process will attempt to _reconnect_ to the diagnostic port immediately after every command that is sent across an active connection.

 A typical dataflow has 2 actors, the Target application, `T` and the Diagnostics Monitor Application, `M`, and communicates like so:
 ```